-- This will be a blended class, part of the course will be in-class to create a professional portfolio and out-of-class in an internship to gain employability skills. - Offered to JUNIORS AND SENIORS who have taken a combination of one Business Foundation or Marketing Principles AND Digital Marketing or Strategic Entrepreneurship, AND teacher's approval.
+Students will be required to complete an internship and must have 450 total hours during the school year.
+This will be a blended class, part of the course will be in-class to create a professional portfolio and out-of-class in an internship to gain employability skills.

+Offered to JUNIORS AND SENIORS who have taken a combination of Business Foundation, Marketing Principles, Digital Marketing or Strategic Entrepreneurship.